pbocej/PB-Formulas/README.txt

 Projects:
 Formulas	- formula processing library
-FEval		- windows forms application for evaluating formulas and displaying expression trees that using librar
+FEval		- windows forms application for evaluating formulas and displaying expression trees that using library